tesla-agi/IJEPA/README.md

 | no EMA | 0.0252 | 0.0220 | 3.7 | 21.0 |
 | no target LayerNorm | 0.2425 | 0.9029 | 81.4 | 48.3 |

-Three findings worth stating plainly:

-**Stop-grad is a wall.** Remove it and the encoder becomes a constant function in under 50 steps, with loss reaching exactly 0.0000 — the value theory predicts for `f ≡ c`.
+**Stop-grad is a wall.** Remove it and the encoder becomes a constant function in under 50 steps, with loss reaching exactly 0.0000 — the value theory predicts for a constant encoder.

 **EMA is not optional at this scale.** SimSiam showed stop-grad plus a predictor suffices.
 That mechanism is visible here — the run dives toward collapse by step 200, then *bounces out* at step 600 with variance recovering to 0.985 — but it does not hold.
 It settles at rank 3.7 and probes at 21%.
-SimSiam's result does not transfer to masked latent prediction at this scale.

-**Effective rank is necessary, not sufficient.** Removing the target LayerNorm produced *lower loss and higher rank* than baseline, and a worse probe.
+**Effective rank is necessary, not sufficient.** Removing the target LayerNorm gave *lower loss and higher rank* than baseline, and a worse probe.
 Every monitor metric read green on a run that was measurably worse.

 ### RMSNorm + SwiGLU, parameter-matched